 Living in Rocky Mountains of Alberta, Canada, for our physical preparation, we took advantage of the local trails to prepare for the GR20.

-My daughter having done long distance hikes before, (22, 18 and 48 days), hiked with me on most of my hikes, and relied on her experience to be prepared.
+Micah having done long distance hikes before, (22, 18 and 48 days), hiked with me on most of my hikes and also relied on their experience to be prepared.

 I ran two to three times a week and hiked at least twice a week in the months leading up our trek.
 Mid week hikes would be up Mt Lady MacDonald, or Grotto Mt, going for about 1 hour up, getting about 500m of elevation gain in only 2 – 3km, so very steep hikes.
 On these mid week hikes, I would carry a 50lbs+ pack.